tsgates/arch-wiki-markdown/wiki/BURG.md

 > Defaults

-The file /etc/default/burg is a bash script that is sourced by burg-mkconfig when generating a config file.
+The file /etc/default/burg is a Bash script that is sourced by burg-mkconfig when generating a configuration file.
 The defaults file is meant to be an easy way for users to control this process.
-The entries are bash variables and arrays and are the same as those used in GRUB2.
+The entries are Bash variables and arrays and are the same as those used in GRUB.

 > burg.d scripts